-Phishing is one of the most common methods cybercriminals use to steal passwords, financial details and personal data.
-Most attacks are untargeted, sent in bulk to millions of addresses in the hope that a small percentage will respond.
+So what is phishing?
+Phishing is one of the most common methods cybercriminals use to steal passwords, personal and financial information and personal data, often leading to fraud or identity theft.
+Most phishing attacks are untargeted, sent in bulk to millions of addresses as part of large phishing campaigns in the hope that a small percentage will respond.
 Targeted attacks against specific businesses and individuals, known as spear phishing, are covered later in this post.

 Phishing takes many forms, from crude mass emails to sophisticated cloned websites and phone number spoofing.
 Spoofing is the practice of faking a sender address or caller ID to make a message appear to come from a legitimate source.
+Suspicious emails are the most common delivery method, but phishing also arrives by text messages and automated phone calls.
+The aim is to get you to click a malicious link to a fake login page or phishing website, then reveal sensitive information such as bank details or account numbers.
 Because of this range, any communication asking for personal information deserves careful scrutiny.

 Email remains the most common delivery method.
 Phishing emails aim to convince the recipient to enter personal information, confirm account credentials or download malware.
+Attackers increasingly use ready-made phishing kits to clone login pages at scale, and industry bodies such as the Anti-Phishing Working Group track these campaigns worldwide.
 The volume of emails sent means that even a tiny success rate produces thousands of victims.
 Most phishing emails are caught by spam filters before reaching your inbox, but enough get through to make the threat real.

 That is why checking website addresses and email headers matters.
 Treat any message asking for passwords or sensitive data with suspicion, regardless of how legitimate it looks.